The Cardiac Cycle (AQA A Level Biology): Revision Note

 Diastole | Open | Closed |

-Analysing the cardiac cycle
+Analysing data relating to the cardiac cycle

-The lines on the graph represent the pressure of the left atrium, aorta, and the left ventricle
+The lines on the graph below represent the pressure of the left atrium, aorta, and the left ventricle

-Point A - the end of diastole
+Point A: the end of diastole

 The atrium has filled with blood during the preceding diastole